haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Batch Samplers
 ~~~~~~~~~~~~~~~~

-As the name suggests Batch, It processes the samplers in a batch or group.
-It wraps another sampler to yield a mini-batch of indices.
+As the name suggests Batch, It processes the samplers in a batch or group and it wraps another sampler to yield a mini-batch of indices.
 It has three properties:

-    * indexer- It’s a base sampler that can be any iterable object.
+    * **indexer** - It’s a base sampler that can be any iterable object.
-    * batchSize - The Size of mini-batch
+    * **batchSize** - The Size of mini-batch
-    * dropLast - If its value is True and the size would be less than batchSize then the sampler will drop the last batch.
+    * **dropLast** - If its value is True and the size would be less than batchSize then the sampler will drop the last batch.

 .. code:: kotlin